 When you hold on to something for better price your money is stuck.
 The business community of Karachi don’t like money just sitting waiting for higher returns.
 It is kind of risky, what if you never get a higher price on that thing and the first price you rejected was actually the best price that you missed.

 This mentality helps the city’s business community to quickly buy new things as they arrive in the market.
-Lets take a look at the fruits market in the city.
+Lets take a look at the fruit market in the city.

 Karachi is further away from the fruit farms of the country.
-Many other cities are surrounded by countless farms but you will find a greater variety and quality of fruits in Karachi.
-You will also find fruits in Karachi to be much cheaper than any other city in the country.
+Many other cities are surrounded by countless farms, but you will find a greater variety and quality fruits in Karachi.
+You will also find fruits in Karachi to be much cheaper than in any other city in the country.

 On the other hand, traders in Karachi will buy all fruits coming to the city.
 This only becomes possible because the traders in the city don’t want to stock, they want to sell quickly for lower profit margins and sometimes even at loss.
 This is why their stocks are never full and they can always buy more fruit from farms all over the country and even from other countries.